Jonny-exe/binary-fractions/binary_fractions/README.md

 - `self_value` _str, TwosComplement_ - twos-complement from which to
   derive the components.
-- `strict` _bool_ - If False simplify output by performing cleanup and removing unnecessary digits.
+- `simplify` _bool_ - If True simplify output by performing cleanup and removing unnecessary digits.
-  If True, then produce exact as-is twos-complement components without any cleanup or simplifications.
+  If False, then produce exact as-is twos-complement components without any cleanup or simplifications.